What is a Malaysia travel budget for one week?

 Total costs 260 RM

-Wonderfully, a lot of Malaysia’s activities are completely free.
+Wonderfully, a lot of Malaysia’s activities are completely free; so if you’re just spending 48 hours in Kuala Lumpur and a few days in Penang, you won’t need to spend too much on attractions.
 The many temples don’t cost a dime to explore, George Town’s street art is free to amble around and the island can be explored at your leisure, completely gratis.

 I enjoyed this and more, without charge: